KhangNguyen007/cliexa/README.md

+# Cliexa's Compliance Algorithm
-# Cliexa is a project which helps customer create flowchart from predefined medical questionaire.
+Cliexa's Compliance Algorithm is a medical assessment tool which helps the user create a flowchart from a set of predefined medical assessment.

 To start the application in localhost:
-Go to main directory, run
++ Open your terminal or command prompt.
++ Enter the path to Cliexa's directory that contains the source code.
+Once in the directory, run the following commands,
 + git clone <gihthublink>
 + npm install
 + npm start